i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Notes
 `````
 - 8-byte expiration in leases changed to 4 bytes.
-  Alternatives: 2-byte offset from the
-  published timestamp in seconds?
-Or 4-byte offset in milliseconds?

 - If we ever implement revocation, we can do it with an expires field of zero,
   or zero leases, or both.
 No need for a separate revocation key.